konrad1977/funswift/README.md

 )
 ```

 ## Whats included

 ##### Playground

 I've added Playground pages where you can poke around and try some of the feature set of funswift.
+Just as the tests, the goal is to cover atleast most of the functionality.

 ##### Tests